 Under California law, employers are not required to accommodate every medical condition.
 To receive the protection of reasonable accommodation laws in California, an employee's condition must first qualify as a disability.

 Disabilities that require accommodations usually fall under two major categories:

-These are the most common types of disabilities that require some type of accommodation at the workplace.
-An employee is said to have a physical disability if he or she has some bodily condition, disfigurement or anatomical loss; if they have some type of health impairment that requires special education or services; or they have a record or history of a disease or impairment.
+- Physical Disabilities: These are the most common types of disabilities that require some type of accommodation at the workplace.
+An employee is said to have a physical disability if he or she has some bodily condition, disfigurement, or anatomical loss; if they have some type of health impairment that requires special education or services; or have a record or history of a disease or impairment.

 Some examples of conditions that are not covered include sexual disorders, compulsive gambling, illegal substance abuse, etc.

 Disability accommodation is considered "reasonable" when adjustments are made so workers with disabilities can carry out their essential job duties.
 The only exception is if the employer can prove that granting such an accommodation creates an undue hardship to the business's operation.
 A business is said to be subject to undue hardship if the disability would require significant difficulty or expense.

 A determination of undue hardship is often based on a number of factors including:

 - The type and expense involved in making the accommodation that is needed.